stackhpc/ansible_collection_slurm_openstack_tools/roles/test/README.md

 stackhpc.slurm_openstack_tools.test
 =========

 Tests of MPI functionality on a Slurm-based OpenHPC cluster.

-Currently the role assumes there is a single Slurm partition, and tests all the nodes in that partition.
+Currently it assumes there is a single Slurm partition, and tests some or all of the nodes in that partition.

 Tests (with corresponding tags) are:
 - `pingpong`: Runs Intel MPI Benchmark's IMB-MPI1 pingpong between a pair of (scheduler-selected) nodes.
 Reports zero-size message latency and maximum bandwidth.
 - `pingmatrix`: Runs a similar pingpong test but between all pairs of nodes.
 Reports zero-size message latency & maximum bandwidth.
 - `hpl-solo`: Runs HPL **separately** on all nodes, using 80% of memory, reporting Gflops on each node. **NB:** Set `openhpc_tests_hpl.NB` as described below.
+- `hpl-all`: Runs HPL on all nodes, using 80% of memory, reporting total Gflops. **NB:** Set `openhpc_tests_hpl.NB` as described below.

 See ansible output for summarised results and paths to detailed results files.

-For repeatability with minimal impact on compute nodes this role installs the packages required for the tests onto a login node, then exports that node's `/opt` to all other nodes in the play over NFS.
+Note this role is intended as a post-deployment test for a cluster to which you have root access - it should **not** be used on a system running production jobs as they are likely to get broken by the reconfiguration it does.
+For repeatability with minimal impact on compute nodes it installs the packages required for the tests onto a login node, then exports that node's `/opt` to all other nodes in the play over NFS.
 This mount is reversed when the tests complete but see the "Cleanup" section below for limitations.

 Requirements
 ------------